altocodenl/tagaway/readme.md

 ## Status

-ac;pic is currently under development and has not been launched yet.
-We aim to launch it in 2022.
+ac;pic is currently in private beta.

-The author wishes to thank [Browserstack](https://browserstack.com) for providing tools to test cross-browser compatibility.
+The authors wish to thank [Browserstack](https://browserstack.com) for providing tools to test cross-browser compatibility.

 ## Functionality